CounterpartyXCP/counterparty-core/README.md

 ```

 NOTES:
-- For `testnet` you need to modify the Docker Compose `compose.yml`
+- For `testnet` you need to modify the Docker Compose file `compose.yml`
 - By default, this Docker Compose script makes use of the `bootstrap` functionality, because Docker makes it hard to use `kickstart`.
 (See below)